smblott-github/chrome-new-tab-url/README.md

 # Redirect Chrome's New-Tab URL

+**Note**: The newest version (1.0.2) requires additional permissions.
+You will have to re-enable it on the Chrome extensions page.
+See #8.

 This is a simple extension to redirect Chrome's new-tab page (`chrome://newtab`) to a URL of your choice.
 By default, it redirects to this more-or-less [blank page](http://www.this-page-intentionally-left-blank.org/), but you can change